gpresland/csharp-style-guide/README.md

 > When should I use partial classes?

-Partial classes should be considered if your classes is becoming very (exceeding 1,000 lines) and cannot be broken up into multiple classes.
+Partial classes should be considered if your classes are becoming very large (exceeding 1,000 lines) and cannot be broken up into multiple classes.
 You may also use partial classes if a portion of your class is programmatically generated from an external source.

 [Source<sup>1</sup>](https://stackoverflow.com/questions/1478610/naming-conventions-for-partial-class-files#answer-1478628)